Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

 ### View details
 Kimiko can also view the details of the query by clicking on the **Details** tab:
-- Query metadata &mdash; dbt Copilot AI-generated title and description.
+- **Query metadata** &mdash; dbt Copilot AI-generated title and description.
 Along with the supplied SQL and compiled SQL.
-- Connection details &mdash; Relevant data platform connection information.
+- **Connection details** &mdash; Relevant data platform connection information.
-- Query details &mdash; Query duration, status, column count, row count.
+- **Query details** &mdash; Query duration, status, column count, row count.

 <Lightbox src="/img/docs/query-page/qp-details.jpg" width="95%" title="Query page Details tab" />

 ### Chart results

 Kimiko can visualize the chart results of the query by clicking on the **Chart** tab to:
-- Select the chart type and columns to visualize.
+- Select the chart type using the chart icon.
 - Choose from **line chart, bar chart, or scatterplot**.
+- Select the axis and columns to visualize using the **Chart settings** icon.

 <Lightbox src="/img/docs/query-page/qp-chart.jpg" width="95%" title="Query page Chart tab" />

 ### Query history

-Kimiko can also view the history of queries and their statuses (like Success, Error, Pending) using the **Query history** icon.
-She can also select a query to re-run to view the results.
+Kimiko can also view the history of queries and their statuses (like Success, Error, Pending) using the **Query history** icon:
+- She can select a query to re-run to view the results.
+- She can search for past queries and filter by status.
+- For each query, she can click on the ellipsis **(`...`)** button to open the query in a new tab or copy the SQL.

 The query history is stored indefinitely.